 For some reason, acts of kindness—particularly acts of giving—move me deeply.
 That's why on any given night you might find me on my couch watching Secret Millionaire and weeping—absolutely weeping—into my green Ikea Polarvide Blanket.
-This reality show, in which rich people go undercover in struggling neighborhoods and pretend to be poor for a week, makes me feel a bit icky inside—but I can't help but have an emotional breakdown when the secret millionaires reveal their true identities at the end of each episode and start giving away money.
+This reality show, in which rich people go undercover in struggling neighborhoods and pretend to be poor for a week, makes me feel a bit icky inside (oh, the deceit!)—but I can't help but have an emotional breakdown when the secret millionaires reveal their true identities at the end of each episode and start giving away money.

 This is probably why the following Thai commercial made me cry.
 A Thai commercial, I might add, for a goddamn telecommunications company.
 But wait!
 I'm not the only one!
 Apparently, this three-minute video, which is based on the Thai urban legend of Dr. Prajak Arunthong, has gone viral, and it's making people all over the world sob!
 I've long wondered how I would ever melt your heart of coal.
 And now I have a solution.
 Watch this!:

 I know, I know!
 Do you need a hug?
 Okay.
 Don't go away yet.
 I want to show you a four-minute shampoo commercial.
 Yes, you read that correctly.
 A four-minute shampoo commercial.
 In it, a deaf-mute girl gets bullied, plays the crap out of a violin, and has great hair.
 Trust me on this one:

 Get out some more tissues because this post isn't over yet.
-The Thai commercials that most regularly deliver the goods when it comes to unabashed emotional manipulation are the ones for life insurance.
+The ads that most regularly deliver the goods when it comes to unabashed emotional manipulation are Thai life insurance commercials.
 And they're typically directed by Thanonchai Sornsriwichai, who's cornered the market on tear-jerking ads about fathers and their offspring.
 They make you feel guilty if you haven't called your dad lately.
-Did I mention these are life-insurance commercials?
+Did I mention these are freaking life insurance commercials?
 Here's one about a father and son:

 And here's another one directed by Thanonchai Sornsriwichai, this time about a father and daughter: